sara-nl/singularity-course/singularity_install_mac_osx.md

     $ vagrant ssh
     ```

-The vagrant ssh command will take you inside the Vagrant VirtualBox VM image and here you can run singularity (2.4):
+The vagrant ssh command will take you inside the Vagrant VirtualBox VM image and here you can run singularity (2.4).

-    ```sh
     $ vagrant ssh
     $ which singularity
       /usr/local/bin/singularity